 Ultra violet light and ozone are also used to disinfect drinking water.
 However, they do not protect the water once it enters the pipes that bring the water into your home.
 Even if ultra violet light or ozone is used to disinfect the water, a second disinfection using chlorine disinfectant is usually needed to maintain the safety of the water in your pipes.

 After the water supplier disinfects your drinking water, it must travel through the water distribution system to your home.
 Pipes can leak and break, or may also be contaminated from connection to sewage by error.
 Continued protection inside the pipes is important to make sure that pathogens do not re-establish within your drinking water after leaving the treatment plant.
 Chlorine disinfectants can provide continued protection of the water in your pipes.

 How long has chlorine been used to disinfect water?

 Chlorine disinfectants were first added to a permanent water supply in North America in 1908.
-By the 1920s, thousands of American cities were using chlorine disinfectants to treat their drinking water supplies.
-There was a drastic reduction in water-borne infections, such as typhoid fever and cholera, and infant mortality.
+By the 1920s, thousands of American cities were using chlorine disinfectants to treat drinking water.
+There was a drastic reduction in water-borne infections, such as typhoid fever and cholera.
+Infant mortality also declined.

 Currently, most cities or towns in North America use chlorine disinfectants to treat drinking water.